giMini/NOAH/README.md

 4) Create the following files for the database access:
 * secureKeyDatabase.key
 * autoPasswordDatabase.txt

-You can use the following PowerShell script to:
+You can use the following PowerShell script to create the files:

 ```
 $KeyFile = "C:\temp\PoshPortal\Keys\secureKey.key"